lemnos/tt/README.md

 ## Keys

 - Pressing `escape` at any point restarts the test.
-- In the report page `escape`, `enter`, and `space` will close the page and load the next test.
-If flag `-oneshot` is enabled, the program terminates.
 - `C-c` exits the test.
 - `right` moves to the next test.
 - `left` moves to the previous test.